Student Advocacy Support

-MIT Melbourne Campus: Student Counsellor & Student Advocacy Officer : Ms Marika Smith (Mondays and Tuesdays), and Ms. Jasmin Quinsee (Tuesdays, Wednesday and Fridays).
+MIT Melbourne Campus: Student Counsellor & Student Advocacy Officer : Ms Marika Smith (Mondays and Tuesdays), Ms. Jasmin Quinsee (Tuesdays, Wednesdays and Fridays) and Ms. Jackie Cameron (Wednesdays, Thursdays and Fridays).
 Email: email@example.com.
 Phone 03 8600 6700

-MIT Sydney Campus: Student Counsellor & Student Advocacy Officer: Ms Mary Sutherland (Tuesdays and Thursdays) and Ms Lelyan Ishak.
+MIT Sydney Campus: Student Counsellor & Student Advocacy Officer: Ms Patricia Bakri (Mondays,Tuesdays, Thursdays and Fridays) and Ms Lelyan Ishak.
 (Mondays.
 Wednesdays and Fridays) Email: firstname.lastname@example.org.
 Phone: 02 8267 1400

 If you have failed 50 percent or more of your units of study in a trimester, or failed the same unit twice or more, you will be sent official notification via your MIT email a letter will also be posted to your residential address provided that you have made unsatisfactory academic performance for the 1st, 2nd or 3rd time in your program.
 It is important to follow the instructions provided and respond accordingly in writing.

 - 1st time (Stage 1): you will be asked to make time to attend a formal meeting with the Head of School in order to be placed on an academic intervention plan to assist you to improve your academic performance.